Nadir of American race relations: Reconstruction era violence

-Despite these failures, Blacks continued to vote and attend school.
+Despite these failures, black people continued to vote and attend school.
 Literacy soared, and many African Americans were elected to local and statewide offices, with several serving in Congress.
-Because of the Black community's commitment to education, the majority of Blacks were literate by 1900.
+Because of the black community's commitment to education, the majority of black people were literate by 1900.

-Continued violence in the South, especially heated around electoral campaigns, sapped Northern intentions.
-More significantly, after the long years and losses of the Civil War, Northerners had lost heart for the massive commitment of money and arms that would have been required to stifle the white insurgency.
-The financial panic of 1873 disrupted the economy nationwide, causing more difficulties.
-The white insurgency took on new life ten years after the war.
-Conservative white Democrats waged an increasingly violent campaign, with the Colfax and Coushatta massacres in Louisiana in 1873 as signs.
-The next year saw the formation of paramilitary groups, such as the White League in Louisiana (1874) and Red Shirts in Mississippi and the Carolinas, that worked openly to turn Republicans out of office, disrupt Black organizing, and intimidate and suppress Black voting.
+Continued violence in the South, especially heated around electoral campaigns, sapped Northern resolve.
+A decade after the long years and losses of the Civil War, Northerners had lost heart for the continued massive commitment of money and arms that would have been required to stifle the stubborn white insurgency.
+As the financial panic of 1873 disrupted the economy nationwide, the white terrorist insurgency took on new life, exemplified by the Colfax and Coushatta massacres in Louisiana.
+The next year saw the formation of paramilitary groups, such as the White League in Louisiana (1874) and Red Shirts in Mississippi and the Carolinas, that worked openly to turn Republicans out of office, disrupt black organizing, and suppress black voting.
 They invited press coverage.
 One historian described them as "the military arm of the Democratic Party."

 In 1874, in a continuation of the disputed gubernatorial election of 1872, thousands of White League militiamen fought against New Orleans police and Louisiana state militia and won.
-They turned out the Republican governor and installed the Democrat Samuel D. McEnery, took over the capitol, state house and armory for a few days, and then retreated in the face of Federal troops.
+They turned out the Republican governor and installed the Democrat Samuel D. McEnery, took over the capitol, state house and armory for a few days, and then retreated in the face of Federal troops who reinstated the elected governor.
 This was known as the "Battle of Liberty Place".

 End of Reconstruction

-Northerners waffled and finally capitulated to the South, giving up on being able to control election violence.
-Abolitionist leaders like Horace Greeley began to ally themselves with Democrats in attacking Reconstruction governments.
+Northerners wavered and finally capitulated to Southern election violence.
+Former abolitionist leaders like Horace Greeley began to ally themselves with Democrats in attacking Reconstruction governments.
 By 1875, there was a Democratic majority in the House of Representatives.
-President Ulysses S. Grant, who as a general had led the Union to victory in the Civil War, initially refused to send troops to Mississippi in 1875 when the governor of the state asked him to.
+President Ulysses S. Grant, who as a general had led the Union to victory in the Civil War, initially refused to send troops to Mississippi in 1875 at the request of the governor.
 Violence surrounded the presidential election of 1876 in many areas, beginning a trend.
-After Grant, it would be many years before any President would do anything to extend the protection of the law to Black people.
+After Grant, it would be decades before any President would do anything to extend the protection of the law to black people.